-What is the Deadly Ears Program?The Deadly Ears Program aims to reduce the high rates of conductive hearing loss attributable to otitis media in Aboriginal and Torres Strait Islander children by;
+What is the Deadly Ears Program?The Deadly Ears Program aims to reduce the high rates of conductive hearing loss attributable to middle ear disease in Aboriginal and Torres Strait Islander children by;

 'Deadly' is a word used by Aboriginal and Torres Strait Islander people to mean 'great' or 'cool'.

 It is easy to think that the high rate of middle ear disease among Aboriginal and Torres Strait Islander kids is solely a health issue.
 It is not.
 Conductive hearing loss attributable to middle ear disease can effect a child's development, their relationship with their families and friends, their education, and their future.

 In 2009, a comprehensive framework was launched to address middle ear disease in Queensland's Aboriginal and Torres Strait Islander children.

 This framework describes the actions needed to support Aboriginal and Torres Strait Islander children and families, and to reduce the burden of the disease.
 The actions target specific improvements to health, education and family services to communities, and the embedding of essential changes to some important “systems” that govern health, education and family service delivery and policy.

 These actions are the responsibility of a number of agencies.
 The Deadly Ears Program chairs a steering committee made up of the following:

 |Queensland Health||Deadly Ears Program|